brendandburns/designing-distributed-systems-labs/2. Serving Patterns/2.2. Decorator Function/README.md

 ### 1.6 Install Kubeless

-In order to use the kubeless FaaS framework,youwe need to deploy Kubeless on top of your Kubernetes cluster.
+In order to use the kubeless FaaS framework, you need to deploy Kubeless on top of your Kubernetes cluster.

 To do this, execute the following command: